The parents of poorly babies need to be physically and mentally strong so we have set up a group with a difference; NeoMates.

 “There are no words good enough to describe this group!
 It's the only group where I feel comfortable not one person looks down on you or judges you…"

-If your baby has been cared for by the Neonatal Unit at Wirral Women and Children's Hospital you can request to join our private NeoMates Facebook group.
+If your baby has been cared for by the Neonatal Unit at Wirral Women and Children's Hospital you can request to join our private NeoMates Facebook group (see link in Related Links to the left of this page).

 The Neonatal Unit was refurbished in 2007.